 Dr. Jason F. Kirksey holds a BA in both Political Science and Economics (1989) and an MA in Political Science (1991) from Oklahoma State University.
 He earned his Ph.D. in Political Science from the University of New Orleans in 1997.
 He is also a 2014 graduate of Class XXVII of Leadership Oklahoma.

-Dr. Kirksey has more than 20 years of experience teaching, researching, and studying issues related to diversity and inclusion.
+Dr. Kirksey brings over 25 years of experience teaching, researching, and active engagement with issues related to diversity, equity, and inclusion.
 His areas of expertise include minority politics, race and sports, and public policy, with emphasis on African Americans, Native Americans, and women in the American political system.
 Dr. Kirksey’s published research has appeared in the National Political Science Review, Women and Politics, the Voting Rights Review, Focus on Law Review, and Oklahoma Politics.
 In addition to his published articles, Dr. Kirksey has written several book chapters, focused primarily on the Voting Rights Act of 1965.
 Additionally, he has served as an expert witness in federal and state voting rights litigation.

 Dr. Kirksey is a native of Denver, Colorado.
 He and his wife Kim have 2 children, Kaitlyn and Garrett.